gnoling/wx-vcpkg-cmake-test/README.md

 ## dependencies

 A working build environment, cmake.
+On ubuntu, this is likely "apt install build-essential cmake".
+On windows, the default installation of Visual Studio Community Edition 2022 works out of the box.

 Vcpkg is cloned as a submodule, and then it handles the WxWidgets and related dependencies.
 You do not need either before building this example.

 ## clone

     git clone --recurse-submodules https://github.com/gnoling/wx-vcpkg-cmake-test.git

-## build
+## compile

-The below uses Makefile.
-You could also generate, say, Ninja, by doing `cmake -GNinja ..` at the cmake step and then using `ninja` to compile.

     cd wx-vcpkg-cmake-test
-    mkdir build
-    cd build
+    cmake -B build .
-    cmake ..
+    cmake --build build
-    make

 ## run

-    ./minimal
+    Varies by platform, but you'll find the compiled executable under the build directory.